OleJoik/agones-gcp-websockets/README.md

     - 2 Contour pods with each status Running and 1/1 Ready
     - 1+ Envoy pod(s), with each the status Running and 2/2 Ready

-    As Described in the [OctOps docs](https://github.com/Octops/gameserver-ingress-controller#requirements), we need to update our DNS information to point to the exposed (load balancer) service.
+    As Described in the [Octops docs](https://github.com/Octops/gameserver-ingress-controller#requirements), we need to update our DNS information to point to the exposed (load balancer) service.

     Find the IP by running...